Order Picking Warehouse

 One way of showing what an order-picking warehouse does comes from a picking example.
 Picking warehouses are designed for the efficient collection of individual products to support the fulfillment of customer purchases.
 Therefore, the importance of the picking process in warehouse cannot be downplayed.
 Every split second matters as computer programmers look for ways to improve logistics planning.

 For example, an order for groceries comes in with requested products spread throughout the store.
 A warehouse picker can’t just walk over and choose the first product on the list without a plan in place that minimizes the distance between items.
 If there are three items on a list from the same area, the picker should choose those items and then go to the next cluster of items.
-Consequently, this picking example is commonplace among picking strategies where a hired shopper picks groceries for a client.
+Consequently, this picking example is commonplace among picking strategies where a shopper picks groceries for a client.

 The preceding order picking example shows the importance of the picking process in warehouse settings.
 Any order-picking definition should include an impetus to save time while refining the logistics.
 This impetus should go from the top manager position all the way to the warehouse pickers, as logistics planning creates strategic business opportunities the entire company prospers from.